 (c) Any adaptations, upgrades or enhancements to the Platform, and any new features or tools that are added to it will be owned by, and will vest in Prosple upon creation.

 4 Additional Services

-(b) Client may, from time to time, request that Prosple carry out customisation services or other services in connection with the Platform.
+(b) The Partner may, from time to time, request that Prosple carry out customisation services or other services in connection with the Platform.
 Prosple may accept or reject such requests in its sole discretion.
 The scope, terms of and fees for, such services must be agreed in writing between the parties.

 5 Intellectual Property